ChaNGa massively parallel N-body code

 ChaNGa's novel feature is the use of the Charm++ parallel programming system, including its dynamic load balancing schemes, in order to obtain high performance on massively parallel systems.
 It has been shown to scale well up to 512,000 processors on NCSA Blue Waters.

 ChaNGa is being released under the Gnu Public License (GPL).
-A copy can be downloaded from our software distribution site.
-The ChaNGa development repository is also mirrored on our N-BodyShop GitHub site.
-ChaNGa version 3.2 requires version 6.7.1 of Charm++ available from the UIUC PPL download site.
+The distribution and development repository is hosted on our N-BodyShop GitHub site.
+ChaNGa version 3.4 requires version 6.9.0 of Charm++ available from the UIUC PPL download site.

 If you choose to use ChaNGa for scientific work, please reference the code papers: